KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     :access: Get/Set
     :type: :struct:`Scalar` (m)

-    Get or set the unload distance.
+    Get or set the unload distance in meters.
 When another vessel is becoming more distant as you move away from it, or it moves away from you, when that vessel becomes this distance *or greater* from the active vessel, it will transition from being *loaded* to being *unloaded*.